OuhscBbmc/prairie-outpost-public/documentation/architecture/architecture.md

     toc: yes
 ---

-This documents contains some working ideas on how OUHSC's multiple EMRs can help contribute to research and medical practice knowledge, in a way that's accountable and scalable.
+This document contains some working ideas on how OUHSC's multiple EMRs can contribute to research and medical practice knowledge, in a way that's accountable and scalable.
 This system will be useful to many **project leads** pursuing a range of activities, including (a) formal research, (b) quality improvement studies (QI), (c) quality assurance and control monitoring of clinical operations, (d) applications for new grants, and (e) demonstrating qualifications for new contracts.

 -------------